bensu/basic-om-tut/Intermediate-Tutorial.md

 ```

 To understand the backend code, open `src/clj/om-async/core.clj` in
 your favorite editor.
-This code creates a handler that accepts requests
+This code creates `om-async.core/handler` that
-to read and write to Datomic.
-It also serves the static files and
+accepts requests to read and write to Datomic.
+It also serves the
-the compiled JavaScript files that our ClojureScript code will
+static files and the compiled JavaScript files that our ClojureScript code will
 generate.

 To start it run: